maciejsmolinski/antlr-grammar-based-syntax-highlighter/README.md

 ## Updating Grammar and generating JavaScript parser/lexer

-Grammar definition is located under `src/support/lang/Lang.g4`.
-To generate Parser, Lexer and Listener javascript files, run `make js` in the root dir of the project.
+An example grammar definition is located under `src/example/antlr/Lang.g4`.
+To generate Parser/Lexer/Listener javascript files, please run `make js` in the root dir of the project.

 [ANTLR](https://www.antlr.org/) installation is required.